How Do Unified Messaging Features Work?

 - Transcriptions: Have your messages transcribed and copies sent over to your email address so you can conveniently read them later.

 - File sharing: Work on files together and provide access to other team members so everyone can comment and offer suggestions.

-- Cloud-hosted: With the cloud, software is remotely hosted and companies don't need to use their own infrastructure.
+- Cloud-hosted: With the cloud, the software is remotely hosted and companies don't need to use their own infrastructure.

 - Call reports and analytics: Having reports of your calls and messaging can help you track your communications and ensure you're getting the most from your collaborative tools.